 Let’s finish with the evocation of Nutan.
 One marvels at her humanity and grace, her charm and strength, her seriousness, her sobriety, her truthfulness.
 She’s got that rare gift of never pandering to the camera, almost.
 The fact of being in front of it means that you’re accepting some of the conventions of the cinema, among which the identification process and, with it, the hero-worship and the offering of an image of yourself in lieu of a real person made of flesh and blood.
 But, even if no actress is immune to such impalpable calculations, where some degree of vanity can always find its satisfaction, Nutan’s performance here is really stunning.
 Even in passages where her beauty is clearly the main reason for the shot, something of Heaven is present, and one almost forgets the lust, the possessiveness, and one is plunged into her truth.
 The clarity of her typical (not universal) beauty echoes that of the tranquil river banks of her youth, where fishing boats wait for the tide to take them back to their work.

 PS/ I've corrected this last line in the answer to Shweta's comment. (check it in the "commentaires"!)
-And there's a very interesting debate about the ending of the film here (Bollywhat)
+And there's a very interesting debate about the ending of the film here (Bollywhat) (well, unfortunately, the thread has been suppressed!)

 You can also go check Shweta's blog: link